Shanti K. Khinduka, PhD

 Inducted in 2010

-Shanti K. Khinduka is the George Warren Brown Distinguished University Professor at Washington University in St. Louis.
+Shanti K. Khinduka is the former George Warren Brown Distinguished University Professor at Washington University in St. Louis.
 As dean of its School of Social Work from 1974-2004, he was instrumental in establishing several path-breaking centers for research and training including:

 - Creating 12 endowed professorships and over 200 scholarships